utmandrew/virtual-mystery/docs/docker_setup/README.md

     Obtain SSL certificates for the domain you will be hosting Virtual Mystery on, and copy those certificates into `virtual-mystery/src/data/ssl`.
 The [readme](https://github.com/utmandrew/virtual-mystery/blob/master/src/data/ssl/readme.txt "ssl certificates readme") has more information about the types of certificates needed.

 6. **Building Angular**
     Navigate to `virtual-mystery/src/vm-angular`.
     Run `sudo npm install`, this takes a while.
     Run `ng build --prod`, this also takes a while, and will produce a `dist` folder.

 7. **Start up the containers**
     Make sure docker is running, you can start it by running the command `sudo service docker start`.
     `cd` to `virtual-mystery/src` and run `sudo docker-compose up --build -d` and the website should begin building.

+8. **Change permissions on log files**
+    Navigate to `virtual-mystery/src/vm-django/logs` and run `chmod 622 activity.log debug.log`.
+    This will enable the container to write to the log files.

 ### Miscellaneous tips
 1. Enter the django container by running `sudo docker exec -it src_django_1 bash`.